agusalex/python-flask-rest-api/README.md

 - Auth if needed
 - Kubernetes and deployment to the cloud if needed
 - Status and health endpoints
+- Adding typings to this project, though python does not require it, making it typed helps with ease of debugging and hardening

 ## Getting Started